LeadSimple/buildium/docs/GeneralLedgerApi.md

 Retrieve all general ledger account balances

 Retrieves all general ledger account balances as of a given date.
-The response includes the total balance of each account along with the subtotals for any accounting entities (company, associations or rental properties) that have transactions assigned to the account.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Accounting &gt; General Ledger Accounts</span> - `View`
+The response includes the total balance of each account along with the subtotals for any accounting entities (company, associations or rental properties) that have transactions assigned to the account.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Accounting > General Ledger Accounts</span> - `View`

 ### Examples